petebrowne/classify/README.md

 #### Reopening

-Classes can be reopened to add more or redefine methods:
+Classes can be reopened to add more methods or even to redefine methods:

     classify("Dog", function() {
       def("bark", function() {